Making a Car Insurance Claim if You’re Not at Fault

 How do I make a car insurance claim when it’s not my fault?

-If the other driver admits fault, or it is determined that they were at fault, then they are liable for your repair costs.
-However, you still need to lodge a claim with your insurer, not theirs.
-As we said before, it’s your insurer’s responsibility to chase down the necessary people for payment.
-So even if their insurance will cover everything, you won’t be dealing with them directly.
+If the other driver admits fault, or is determined to be at fault, then they will be liable for your repair costs.
+However, you still need to lodge a claim with your insurer.

-When making a claim, your insurer will need the details of the other driver (or drivers) involved; as well as about any witnesses to the accident, tow-truck company used and police report filed.
+When making a claim, your insurer will need the details of the other driver (or drivers) involved, as well as any witnesses details and any police reports.

 To help with this process, it’s a good idea to collect the following information after an accident:

-- Details of other drivers involved, including their names, contact numbers, addresses, licences, registration numbers and insurance details (if applicable).
-If the other driver (or drivers) refuse to give their details, take note of vehicle registration numbers and you can report the accident to the police
+• Details of other drivers involved, including their names, contact numbers, addresses, licences, registration numbers and insurance details (if applicable).
+If the other driver (or drivers) refuse to give their details, take note of vehicle registration numbers, and report the accident to the police

 What if I can’t get the other driver’s details?

-If you can’t get the other driver’s details, this could affect your claim.
-If the driver has rear ended you and driven off, it’s important to get what details you can.
-A licence plate or a description of the car can help your insurer track them down.
-Plus, any witnesses or police reports etc.
+If the other driver flees the scene, record what details you can.
+A licence plate or a description of the car can help your insurer track down the guilty party.

 What if I only have third-party car insurance?